Nandanit/Recipe-Finder/README.md

 4. Program should be all-inclusive and a run script included
 5. Please return either a link to an online Git repository, or the full repository.
 We want to see your commits.
 7. Using the sample input above, the program should return "Salad Sandwich".
-8. Include unit tests
-9. All code to be completed using php.